osmandapp/web/main/docs/user/widgets/info-widgets.md

 **Total available* can be caused by various factors, such as background device processes or other applications that may be temporarily using RAM.
 It's important to remember that RAM is dynamic and can change depending on what apps and tasks are running on your device.
 These values are useful for tracking and optimizing the memory usage of your OsmAnd application to ensure it runs more consistently and efficiently.

-To use this widget, make sure you have the OsmAnd **Development plugin** enabled.
+To use this widget, make sure you have the **OsmAnd development plugin** enabled.

 | | |
 |------------|------------|